becarpenter/misc/zelect/README.md

 This was tested on Windows 10 22H2 (build 19045.4046).
 No promises for any other Windows version.

+Since Windows supports a default zone index for LLAs, this success is relative - with multiple LANs present, things might go wrong.
+I can't test that on my setup because my Ethernet and WiFi are bridged together.

 An unintended side effect is that while _zelect_ is running, all other Windows hosts on the same LAN will also see the _test.local_ name in mDNS.